ghanavat/Domain.Factory/Domain.Factory/src/Ghanavats.Domain.Factory/docs/README.md

 protected static ConcurrentDictionary<string, MethodInfo> CachedMethodInfoCollection { get; set; } = new();
 ```

-This caching mechanism ensures that each method or constructor lookup is performed only once per unique key,
+This caching mechanism ensures that each method or constructor lookup is performed only once per unique key
-and is reused on subsequent factory calls:
+and is reused on further factory calls:

 ```csharp
 var method = CachedMethodInfoCollection.TryGetValue(cacheKey, out var result)